archethic-foundation/archethic-wallet/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [ARCHEthic code of conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Archethic code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## I don't want to read this whole thing I just have a question!!!